sarahwxie/csatrimester3/tech_talk.md

  [![IMAGE ALT TEXT](http://img.youtube.com/vi/HcijbAI4eB0/0.jpg)](http://www.youtube.com/watch?v=HcijbAI4eB0 "How to make code neater")

 # week 5
-Unit 1: Primitive Data Types
+**Unit 1: Primitive Data Types**
 * Primitive types are like variable types, and need to be defined in java
 * Multiple kinds of numbers: integer (int), floating point (double)
 * There are also bytes, shorts, ints, longs. and then floats and doubles
 * Chars (2 bytes) and booleans (1 byte)

 Reflection: While I already knew what the primitive types were, it was nice to be able to be formally intruduced to them.
 I learned that the numbers can all be divided into integers and floating point numbers.
 I also learned how much space each one takes up, which we were blind to in Python.
+It got me thinking about how its really weird how different programming languages all have different operations, and some of them don't require us to define the variable type.
+For example, Python obviously has to do it at some point in the computer, but allows us (the user) to not have to.
+I wonder if that makes Python (as a language) slower than the others.

-Unit 2: What is Object Oriented Programming?
+**Unit 2: What is Object Oriented Programming?**
 * Assembler input (readable) >> assembler output (hex)
 * Object oriented puts the answer first, and then fills in the solutions later
 * The example given has a cell phone and all its operations